Premium

 Tiger back with a roar

-MEDINAH (US), AUG 16: Tiger Woods edged Sergio Garcia to win the 81st PGA Championship as the field's two youngest players staged one of ...
+MEDINAH US, AUG 16: Tiger Woods edged Sergio Garcia to win the 81st PGA Championship as the field's two youngest players staged one of ...

 .

-“A five-shot lead can disappear pretty quickly.
-I made a few mistakes and that’s what happened,” Woods said.
-“Even though I lost four shots in two holes, I still had the lead.
-That’s what I focused on.
+8220;A five-shot lead can disappear pretty quickly.
+I made a few mistakes and that8217;s what happened,8221; Woods said.
+8220;Even though I lost four shots in two holes, I still had the lead.
+That8217;s what I focused on.
 He has better momentum than I do.
-But he’s still chasing me.”
+But he8217;s still chasing me.8221;

 With fans cheering Garcia and heckling Woods, the 23-year-old American fired a final-round par-72 at Medinah Country Club to finish at 11-under-par 277 and win his second major title, the first being the 1997 Masters.
-Neither the second-longest course in major history, at 7,401 yards, nor the toughest field in major golf history with anunprecedented 92 of the world’s 100 top-ranked players could compete with Woods and Garcia.
+Neither the second-longest course in major history, at 7,401 yards, nor the toughest field in major golf history with anunprecedented 92 of the world8217;s 100 top-ranked players could compete with Woods and Garcia.

-Woods won $630,000 (about Rs 2.7 crore) and the Wanamaker Trophy and reclaimed the world number one ranking from David Duval.
+Woods won 630,000 about Rs 2.7 crore and the Wanamaker Trophy and reclaimed the world number one ranking from David Duval.

 Latest Comment